dapr/docs/daprdocs/content/en/getting-started/quickstarts/pubsub-quickstart.md

 ### Step 5: View the Pub/sub outputs

-The publisher pushes orders to the Dapr sidecar while the subscriber receives it.
+The publisher sends orders to the Dapr sidecar while the subscriber receives them.

 Publisher output: